 Contaminating food with taineded blood from a rabid dog

 After eating the contaminated food, except for Andy, who refuses to eat, the cult starts to show signs of infection and exhibit violent behaviour, causing some of them to flee into the night.
 One member of the group is picked up by construction workers from the local dam, who take her back to their lodgings to calm down, she proceeds to have sex with a few of the workers and infect them.
-Roger, head of site construction and Mildred’s boyfriend, discovers his workforce are now all infected with rabies and is chased, along with the local doctor, down to a lake filled quarry but their assailants are scared away by the water that has collected.
+Roger, head of site construction and Mildred’s boyfriend, discovers his workforce is now all infected with rabies and is chased, along with the local doctor, down to a lake-filled quarry but their assailants are scared away by the water that has collected.

 A quarry worker infected with rabies, ready to attack